Tatiana Schlossberg

-Tatiana Celia Kennedy Schlossberg (born May 5, 1990) is an American environmental journalist and author.
-She was a science and climate reporter for The New York Times, and has also written for several publications and outlets including The Atlantic, The Washington Post, Vanity Fair, and Bloomberg.
-She is the author of the book Inconspicuous Consumption: The Environmental Impact You Don't Know You Have published by Grand Central Publishing in 2019.
+Tatiana Celia Kennedy Schlossberg (May 5, 1990 – December 30, 2025) was an American environmental journalist and author.
+She worked as a science and climate reporter for The New York Times and wrote for several other publications, including The Atlantic, The Washington Post, Vanity Fair, and Bloomberg News.
+Her book Inconspicuous Consumption: The Environmental Impact You Don't Know You Have was published by Grand Central Publishing in 2019.

-Born and raised in New York City, Schlossberg is a graduate of Yale University and the University of Oxford where she obtained her masters in American history.
-She is a daughter of designer Edwin Schlossberg and diplomat Caroline Kennedy, and a granddaughter of John F. Kennedy, the 35th president of the United States, and First Lady Jacqueline Kennedy Onassis.
+Schlossberg was a member of the Kennedy family and Bouvier family.
+She graduated from Yale University and later earned a Master of Studies degree in American history from the University of Oxford.
+She died in 2025 at the age of 35 from acute myeloid leukemia.

 Early life and education

-Schlossberg was born at Weill Cornell Medical Center in Lenox Hill, New York, on May 5, 1990, to designer and artist Edwin Schlossberg and author and diplomat Caroline Kennedy.
-She is a granddaughter of 35th U.S. president John F. Kennedy and First Lady Jacqueline Bouvier Kennedy Onassis.
-She and her two siblings, Rose and Jack, were primarily raised in Manhattan's Upper East Side, and also spent significant time at their maternal grandmother Jacqueline's estate at Martha's Vineyard growing up.
-Schlossberg's father comes from an Orthodox Jewish family of Ashkenazi Jewish descent from Ukraine, and her mother is a Catholic of Irish, French, Scottish, and English descent.
-She was raised Catholic, but her mother would also "incorporate Hanukkah" in the family's holiday party.
-In 1996, she served as a flower girl to her uncle John F. Kennedy Jr.'s wedding.
+Tatiana Celia Kennedy Schlossberg was born on May 5, 1990, in Lenox Hill, Manhattan in New York City at Weill Cornell Medical Center to Edwin Schlossberg and Caroline Kennedy.
+Her first two names were named after Tatyana Grosman, founder of Universal Limited Art Editions, Edwin Schlossberg's employer and Edwin Schlossberg's mother Celia Mae Schlossberg.
+She was a granddaughter of 35th U.S. president John F. Kennedy and First Lady Jacqueline Bouvier Kennedy Onassis.

+She and her siblings, Rose and Jack, were primarily raised on Manhattan's Upper East Side, and also spent significant time on Martha's Vineyard.
+Schlossberg's father came from an Orthodox Jewish family of Ashkenazi descent from Ukraine, and her mother is a Catholic of Irish, French, Scottish, and English descent.
+She was raised Catholic, though her mother would also "incorporate Hanukkah" in the family's holiday celebrations.

-Schlossberg attended the all-girls Brearley School, which she attended with sister Rose, and the Trinity School, from which she graduated in 2008.
-She graduated from Yale University in 2012 with a BA in History.
-At Yale, Schlossberg wrote for the Yale Herald eventually becoming the paper's editor-in-chief.
-She was also a member of the senior society Mace and Chain, and was awarded the Charles A. Ryskamp Travel Grant for her research project which "explored the communities that grew out of the relationship between runaway slaves and coastal New England Native American tribes, particularly on Martha's Vineyard in the nineteenth century."
-She went on to receive her masters in American history from the University of Oxford in 2014.
+Schlossberg attended the all-girls Brearley School with her sister Rose, and later the Trinity School, from which she graduated in 2008.
+She graduated from Yale College in 2012 with a BA degree in History.
+While at Yale, Schlossberg wrote for The Yale Herald and eventually became the paper's editor-in-chief.
+She received the Charles A. Ryskamp Travel Grant for a research project that "explored the communities that grew out of the relationship between runaway slaves and coastal New England Native American tribes, particularly on Martha's Vineyard in the nineteenth century".
+She was also a member of the senior society Mace and Chain.
+Schlossberg earned a Master of Studies degree in American history from Jesus College, Oxford in 2014.